florian-rieder/swiss-games-viz/README.md

 A useful tool for compiling the SCSS when using VSCodium is the [Live Sass Compiler](https://open-vsx.org/extension/glenn2223/live-sass) plugin.

 ## Libraries
 The visualisation leverages `d3.js` for data-driven document rendering.
-The geodata encoding script uses Python 3.12 and the `pandas` and `geopands` libraries for data manipulation and conversion.
+The geodata encoding script uses Python 3.12 and the `pandas` and `geopandas` libraries for data manipulation and conversion.